 1972: Jim Croce released “Operator (That’s Not the Way It Feels),” the second single from his third studio LP, You Don’t Mess Around with Jim.

-1975: Gary Wright debuted on the Billboard pop chart with his debut solo album, The Dream Weaver.
+1975: Gary Wright debuted on the Billboard pop chart with his third studio album, The Dream Weaver.
+It was his only top 10 LP in the US, peaking at #7.

 1977: Linda Ronstadt released her cover of “Blue Bayou,” originally co-written and recorded by Roy Orbison in 1963, as the first single from her eighth studio album, Simple Dreams.